polkadot-developers/polkadot-docs/develop/toolkit/blockchain/spawn-networks/zombienet/configuration.md

 ---
 title: Configuration
-description: TODO
+description: Learn how to configure networks using Zombienet, with detailed guidance on settings, CLI commands, and configuration files in JSON or TOML formats.
 ---

 # Configuration

 ## Introduction

+Effective network configuration is crucial for deploying and managing blockchain systems.
+Zombienet simplifies this process by offering versatile configuration options in both JSON and TOML formats.
+Whether setting up a simple test network or a complex multi-node system, Zombienet's tools provide the flexibility to customize every aspect of your network's setup.

+This guide will explore the structure and usage of Zombienet configuration files, explain key settings for network customization, and walk through CLI commands and flags to optimize your development workflow.

+With Zombienet, you can efficiently design, test, and manage blockchain networks tailored to your requirements.

 ## Configuration Files

-The network configuration can be given in either JSON or TOML format.
+The network configuration file can be either JSON or TOML format.
 The Zombienet repository also provides a collection of [example configuration files](https://github.com/paritytech/zombienet/tree/main/examples){target=\_blank} that can be used as a reference.

 !!! note
     Each section may include provider-specific keys that aren't recognized by other providers.
 For example, if you use the local provider, any references to images for nodes will be disregarded.

 ## CLI Usage

 Zombienet provides a CLI that allows interaction with the tool.
 The CLI can receive commands and flags to perform different kinds of operations.
-These operations can be initiated using the following syntax:
+These operations use the following syntax:

 ```bash
 zombienet <arguments> <commands>